3 observations after Sixers improbably end 7-game losing streak by beating Cavs

 No one outside the locker room would’ve guessed that they’d do it against the Eastern Conference’s best team this season.

-The Sixers earned a 132-129 victory Friday night at Wells Fargo Center to end a seven-game losing streak.
+The Sixers earned a 132-129 victory over the Cavs on Friday night at the Wells Fargo Center to end a seven-game losing streak.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.